pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 - **Max Rows**: the maximum number of rows that the endpoint can operate or return.

     - Default value: `50`
-    - Maximum value: `100` for batch-enabled endpoints and `2000` for other endpoints
+    - Maximum value: `2000` for batch-disabled endpoints and `100` for batch-enabled endpoints
     - Minimum value: `1`

 - **Description** (Optional): the description of the endpoint.